-- Influence their parents to change their attitude and stop smoking.
+- Influence their parents to change their attitudes and stop smoking.

-- Design and create posters to convince their classmates.
+- Design and create posters to persuade their classmates.

 Students comprehend that our choices affect our lives.
-They realize that man has the ability to choose, as well as to build his own values, his self-esteem, his relationships, and his responsibilities.
-In the end, they conclude that “I am who I chose to be.”
+They realize that man has the ability to choose, to build his own values, to determine his self-esteem, his relationships, and his responsibilities.
+In the end, they conclude that “I am who I choose to be.”

-Students ask questions that are used to conduct research (e.g..
-What is the nutritional value of specific foods (favorites) that are eaten for breakfast?)
+- Students ask questions that are used to conduct research (e.g. What is the nutritional value of specific favorite foods that are eaten for breakfast?)

-They suggest and implement improvements to their daily breakfast (They begin to think about possible changes to their breakfast choices).
+- They suggest and make improvements to their daily breakfast (They begin to think about possible changes in their breakfast choices).

-Students create an instruction booklet for the Full Day Recreational Excursion.
-They share it with their classmates and take snapshots of different moments during the excursion to check if their suggestions were implemented.
+- Students create an instruction booklet for the All Day School Excursion.
+They share it with their classmates and take snapshots of different moments during the excursion to see whether their suggestions were implemented.

 Students become aware of the different perspectives on smoking (tobacco industry, state, public health, environment, passive smokers, smoker) and consider the value of choices that lead to a balanced lifestyle.

-- discuss changes that the child’s room may require to make the space more enjoyable and functional.
+- Discuss possible changes to the their room in order to make the space more enjoyable and functional.

-- discuss how they can deal with difficulties that may arise when communicating with friends and other family members.
+- Discuss different ways to deal with difficulties that may arise when communicating with friends or other members of the family.